 Not only are they redundant, but they take up a huge amount of space.
 On top of that, they cost a lot of money for something you already have.

 4. Lat Pulldown

-How To Set Up Your Own Powerlifting Gym (Do's & Don'ts)
+How To Set Up Your Own Powerlifting Gym (Do's and Dont's)

 When setting your own home gym up from scratch, there are a lot of do's and don'ts that you need to be aware of.
 Let's look at the complete list of powerlifting gym ideas do's and don'ts.

-Yes, you can powerlift at home.
-You need a power rack, a barbell, and some weights.
-A flat bench is also needed, and beyond this, you only need weight plates to accommodate your current (and future) strength levels.
+Yes, you can powerlift easily at home.
+You need a power rack, a barbell, a weight bench and some different sized weight plates.

 Is a lifting platform necessary?